woodenworks/project-kraken/magic-items/Bolt of Seeking.md

 Other types of magic ammunition of this kind exist, such as _arrows of seeking_ meant for a bow, though bolts are most common.

 _The Gnomish military keeps many of these on hand, but most private individuals lack the funds to stock up on them.
-Crafting one bolt takes a master aethertechnician a full month._
+Crafting one bolt can take a journeyman aethertechnician a full month._